Garabandal apparitions

-The Garabandal apparitions are apparitions of Saint Michael the Archangel and the Blessed Virgin Mary that are claimed to have occurred from 1961 to 1965 to four young schoolgirls in the rural village of San Sebastián de Garabandal in the Peña Sagra mountain range in the autonomous community of Cantabria in Northern Spain.
+The Garabandal apparitions are apparitions of Saint Michael the Archangel and the Blessed Virgin Mary that are claimed to have occurred from 1961 to '65 to four young schoolgirls in the rural village of San Sebastián de Garabandal in the Peña Sagra mountain range in the autonomous community of Cantabria in Northern Spain.

 The Virgin Mary in this series of claimed visitations is often referred to as "Our Lady of Mount Carmel of Garabandal", because her appearance and dress looked like portrayals of Our Lady of Mount Carmel.
 The bishops of Santander have yet to identify anything to indicate an occurrence of supernatural nature.
+However, the pilgrimages are now allowed by the local bishop.

 History

-The events at Garabandal began on June 18, 1961, when four girls eleven and twelve years old:
+The events at Garabandal began on June 18, 1961, with an apparition of Saint Michael the Archangel to four girls aged eleven and twelve years old: